 I created Sniffle & Sneeze as an easy to use, practical remedy for the symptoms associated with colds and flus.
-It doesn’t taste great, but is super effective to prevent a cold or flu from developing or it can be used to reduce the intensity of symptoms once the cold or flu has been around for a few days – especially body-aches, fever, sneezing and chills and sore throat.
+It doesn’t taste great but is super effective to prevent a cold or flu from developing or it can be used to reduce the intensity of symptoms once the cold or flu has been around for a few days – especially body-aches, fever, sneezing and chills, and sore throat.

-The herbs used in Sniffle and Sneeze are known for their antibacterial and antiviral properties and have been used for more than 2,500 years in Asian cultures to treat symptoms associated with common cold, flu, sinusitis, and upper respiratory disorders.
+The herbs used in Sniffle and Sneeze are known for their antibacterial and antiviral properties and have been used for more than 2,500 years in Asian cultures to treat symptoms associated with the common cold, flu, sinusitis, and upper respiratory disorders.

 What’s in Sniffle & Sneeze?